FabianGosebrink/ASPNETCore-Angular-Ngrx/README.md

 # ASP.NET / ASP.NET Core WebAPI AngularJS / Angular Demo with Ngrx store & Ngrx effects, Component based design & Lazy Loading  runnable on every Platform (Cross Platform)

-This repository offers you one demo application implemented three times (AngularJS, Angular with SystemJS and Angular with Webpack) with two compatible endpoints implemented in ASP.NET & ASP.NET Core served to run on every platform (Cross Platform)
+This repository offers you one demo application implemented two times (AngularJS, AngularCLI) with two compatible endpoints implemented in ASP.NET & ASP.NET Core served to run on every platform (Cross Platform)

-The application comes with lazy loading, forms, custom validation, routing etc.
+The application comes with lazy loading, forms, custom validation, routing , ngrx store, ngrx effects, etc.

 Server and Client are completely seperated that you can exchange the endpoint easily.